ksaren/cybersecuritybase-project/README.md

 # cybersecuritybase-project

-This is first course project for cyber security mooc course series (https://cybersecuritybase.github.io/), organised by University of Helsinki in collaboration with F-secure.
+This is the first course project of cyber security mooc course series (https://cybersecuritybase.github.io/), organised by University of Helsinki in collaboration with F-secure.

 My aim within this project is to implement a very simple web application with at least five common, severe security flaws.